percona/percona-server/doc/source/myrocks/variables.rst

 Disabled by default.

-There are two conditions which are necessary to use it: row replication format and slave operating in super read only mode.
+There are two conditions which are necessary to use it: row replication format and replica operating in super read only mode.

 .. variable:: rocksdb_seconds_between_stat_computes